-Department funds are limited almost entirely to Teaching Assistants (TAs) who assist faculty in classes and/or teach recitation sections or labs, and graders, who are responsible only for grading exams and assignments.
+Department funds are limited almost entirely to Teaching Assistants (TAs) who assist faculty in classes and/or teach recitation sections or labs, and a few Research Assistants.
 Students who accept TA positions should be aware that these positions require a considerable amount of effort.
 They may want to consider taking less than a full course load (9 credits) if they accept a TA position, even though this may delay their progress through the program.
 We expect that any student who is qualified to enter our graduate program is qualified to fill any of these positions, and available positions within the department (with the exception of the classes noted below) will not necessarily be awarded to students in the subdiscipline in which a class is taught.
 The classes that require special technical or other knowledge are: